 FAQ

 Underwater gliders are autonomous vehicles that change buoyancy to glide up and down through the water column, which allows them to travel long distances quietly and efficiently.
 As an example, the Alseamar SeaExplorer glider adjusts its buoyancy while a small propeller helps steer it, keeping a horizontal trajectory.
-It can be equipped with sensors to measure physical, chemical, biological and acoustic parameters whilst transmitting data via satellite.
+It can be equipped with sensors to measure physical, chemical and acoustic parameters whilst transmitting data via satellite.

 Talk to one of our advisers